utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/importing-an-api.md

 ## Importing API definitions

 1. Select **Import**.
-1. Select one or more files, select a folder, enter a link to the API, or paste your raw text.
+1. Select files, folders, enter a link to the API, or paste your raw text.

     > You can also import an API definition from a code repository.
 Learn more about [importing and exporting](/docs/getting-started/importing-and-exporting-data/).